jeven2016/Wui-mobile/README.md

-Wui web framework with MIT License:
+Wui web framework for mobile devices with MIT License:
 -------------------------------
 This is a web UI framwork like bootstrap , semantic UI, we design it with some personal reasons and hope it looks cool to implement a modern web site.